jeremycyr/astro-paper/src/data/blog/slow-down-the-speed-will-follow.md

 ## What We're Losing

-Instead of learning through the grind of debugging and iteration, junior developers can now create impressive looking output instantly—often without fully grasping any of the implementation details.
+Instead of learning through the grind of debugging and iteration, it's now possible for early-career developers to create impressive looking output instantly—often without fully grasping any of the implementation details.

-They can ship code that works superficially, but can they explain why it works?
+It's trivial to ship code that works superficially, but can they explain why it works?
 Can they reason through edge cases, scalability, or failure modes?
 When things break, do they know how to trace the fault?

 Unchecked, these tools can be massive technical debt generators, layering oft misguided or unnecessary complexity with inconsistent and difficult to maintain patterns, security holes, and disjointed repetition.